Home Tax Deductions, Expenses

 Price or Basis Cost Change of your Home

 A home improvement that increases your home basis cost can be considered an indirect tax deduction.
 Even though you might not be able to enjoy a write-off or tax deduction for the tax year the expense for a home improvement occurred, the following factor should be considered.
 Regardless of whether you purchased or constructed your home, the cost (including settlement, closing costs) of that home is consider the basis cost: the actual amount you paid for it, including any debt you assume.

 While you own your home, improvements, updates, etc. may take place that could change the original basis of your home.
-These improvements can either increase or decrease your original basis, and as a result you will have an adjusted basis.
+These improvements can either increase or decrease your original basis and, as a result, you will have an adjusted basis.

 Exception - Improvement versus Repair: A home repair (painting, gutter or floor repairs, repairing leaks, replacing existing or broken windows, doors, walls, etc.) keeps a home or maintains it in the original operating condition, thus they do not add to the value of your home.
 As a result, you cannot add them to the basis cost of your home.
 On the other hand, repairs that are done as part of an extensive remodeling or restoration of your home are considered improvements and can be added to the basis cost of the home.
 Learn more here about homeowners and taxes.